lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04.1-jammy-jellyfish.md

 ## Move /tmp to tempfs

 Another trick to make a machine run faster is moving /tmp to tmpfs.
-Temporary file will no longer be placed on the physical disk but in a virtual RAM disk.
+Temporary files will no longer be placed on the physical disk but in a virtual RAM disk.

 Open a terminal and type:
 ```